-- Refinement of infrastructure location and alignment; - Identification of preferred construction methodologies; - Completion of additional supporting investigations as required (e.g., geotechnical, hydrogeological, etc.); - Review and mitigation of potential construction related impacts; and, - Satisfying all provincial, municipal, and conservation authority approval requirements.
+- Refinement of infrastructure location and alignment; - Identification of preferred construction methodologies; - Completion of additional supporting investigations as required (e.g., geotechnical, hydrogeological, etc.); - Review and mitigation of potential construction related impacts; and, - Review and finingation of potential and conservation authority approval requirements.
+Satisfying all provincial, municipal, and conservation authority approval requirements.